bcgov/rems/README.md

 #>
 #>     intersect, setdiff, setequal, union
 hist_db_con <- connect_historic_db()
-#> Warning in connect_historic_db(): This version of rems running under R 4.3
-#> causes the time component of COLLECTION_START and COLLECTION_END to be omitted
-#> when query results are returned.
-This will be fixed soon via the next release
-#> of the duckdb package (See https://github.com/bcgov/rems/issues/79).
 #> Please remember to use 'disconnect_historic_db()' when you are finished querying the historic database.
 hist_tbl <- attach_historic_data(hist_db_con)
 ```